 I can’t be the only person that has, at some critical moment, plugged a flash drive into a computer only to have the terrifying realization that it isn’t going to work.
 Or maybe you’ve plugged in a portable drive to copy files to and your computer won’t even recognize there is a drive attached.
 Maybe the external drive is recognized and connected but it will not allow you to copy files to it.
 Perhaps you can copy some files but not others.
 There are several reasons this can occur but one of the most common, and also the easiest to avoid, is by ensuring that your external drive’s format is compatible with the host device.

 Anyone who has been working with computers for any length of time has had issues with a disk drive and ultimately decided to format it and start fresh.
 Whether you have an incompatible drive format or just want a fresh drive, the process is the same.
 At some point during this, you are going to see a list of possible file structures to choose from.
-You may start asking yourself, “what do they all mean?
+You may start asking yourself: “what do they all mean?
 How are they different from one another?
 Which one is the best choice for me?”
-In this blog, I am going to explain what your options are for formatting portable and/or external drives, what these options mean, and what you need to consider when making your choice.
+In this post, I am going to explain what your options are for formatting portable and/or external drives, what these options mean, and what you need to consider when making your choice.

-What do I mean by Format?
+What do I mean by format?

 When talking about “formatting” a drive, it can mean a couple of different things even if the process for those is the same.
 Now, the term “drive” refers to a range of data storage devices including hard disks, solid-state drives (SSD), USB flash drives (or thumb drives), SD (security digital) cards, and even the classic floppy drive.
 The expression “format” is often used to refer to erasing the contents of a drive which is a part of the formatting process as any existing data will be “erased”.
 Well, technically not exactly erased.
 Your data simply gets marked as available space to allow new data to overwrite it but if you have the proper software you can recover some of the “deleted” data before it is overwritten.
 That is for another blog though.